CSIR UGC NET Chemistry Coaching in Chandigarh

 CSIR-UGC-NET Chemistry / Chemical Science Coaching Institute Statesman Academy

 Statesman Academy is the premier coaching institute and the leader in CSIR-UGC-NET Coaching in Chandigarh.
 As a coaching institute our Endeavour is to fully equip the students for this examination.
-Our main focus is to provide specialized coaching for different subjects, so that maximum students get benefit from our programmes such as Regular Course, Weekend courses, Crash Course and Distance courses.
+Our main focus is to provide specialized coaching for different subjects, so that maximum students get benefit from our programmes such as Regular Course, Online course, Weekend courses and Crash Course.